Earl of Harrowby: History

 The title of Baron Harrowby, of Harrowby in the County of Lincoln, was created in the Peerage of Great Britain in 1776 for Nathaniel Ryder, who had previously represented Tiverton in Parliament.
 He was the son of Sir Dudley Ryder, Lord Chief Justice of the King's Bench from 1754 to 1756.
 Dudley Ryder was offered a peerage by King George II on 24 May 1756, but died the following day, before the patent was completed.
 Lord Harrowby was succeeded by his son, the aforementioned second Baron, who was created Earl of Harrowby in 1809.
 The Ryders derive their name and their coat-of-arms from the Ryther family of Ryther, Yorkshire.

 Several other members of the Ryder family may also be mentioned.
 The Hon.
 Richard Ryder, second son of the first Baron Harrowby, was Home Secretary between 1809 and 1812.
 The Right Reverend the Hon.
 Henry Ryder, youngest son of the first Baron, was Bishop of Gloucester from 1815 to 1824 and Bishop of Lichfield from 1824 to 1836.
-His second son George Dudley Ryder was the father of 1) the Very Reverend Henry Ignatius Dudley Ryder (1837-1907), and 2) Sir George Lisle Ryder, KCB (1838-1905).
+His second son George Dudley Ryder was the father of 1) the Very Reverend Henry Ignatius Dudley Ryder (1837–1907), and 2) Sir George Lisle Ryder, KCB (1838–1905).
 Henry Ryder's fifth son Sir Alfred Phillips Ryder was an Admiral of the Fleet.
 Charles Henry Dudley Ryder (1868–1945), third son of Lieutenant-Colonel Spencer Charles Dudley Ryder (1825–1873), sixth son of Henry Ryder, was a Colonel in the Royal Engineers.
-His third son Robert Ryder was a soldier and Conservative politician.
+His third son Robert Ryder was a sailor and Conservative politician.
 The Hon.
 Granville Ryder, second son of the first Earl, sat as Member of Parliament for Tiverton and Hertfordshire.
 His eldest son Dudley Henry Ryder is the great-grandfather of the psychologist and animal welfare campaigner Richard D. Ryder.
 Granville Ryder's second son and namesake Granville Ryder was Member of Parliament for Salisbury.

 The family seat is Sandon Hall, near Stafford, Staffordshire.
 The family also resides at Burnt Norton house, a house made famous by the T. S. Eliot poem Burnt Norton as is found in the Four Quartets.